netro256/recipes/_recipes/cake-pops.md

 - If adding toppings, immediately cover with sprinkles or topping of choice, then transfer to craft foam.
 Repeat with remaining cake pops.
 Chill until set, about 10 to 15 minutes.

 notes:
-- **Small cake pops:** 1 tablespoon-sized cake balls (each about 1 1/4 inch diameter) makes about 48 cake pops.
+- "Small cake pops: 1 tablespoon-sized cake balls (each about 1 1/4 inch diameter) makes about 48 cake pops."

-- **Medium cake pops:** 2 tablespoons-sized cake balls (each about 1 1/2 inch diameter) makes about 24 cake pops.
+- "Medium cake pops: 2 tablespoons-sized cake balls (each about 1 1/2 inch diameter) makes about 24 cake pops."

-- **Large cake pops:** 3 tablespoons-sized cake balls (each about 1 3/4 inch diameter) makes about 16 cake pops.
+- "Large cake pops: 3 tablespoons-sized cake balls (each about 1 3/4 inch diameter) makes about 16 cake pops."

-- **Dipping cake pops:** Use a tall and deep bowl or cup, like the Ceramic Candy Melting Bowls, to dip your cake pops in Candy Melts.
-This way the pops can be completely submerged.
+- "Dipping cake pops: Use a tall and deep bowl or cup, like the Ceramic Candy Melting Bowls, to dip your cake pops in Candy Melts.
+This way the pops can be completely submerged."

 - Dipped cake pops decorated with Candy Melts candy can be stored at room temperature for a week.
 If you used melted chocolate or white chocolate to dip or decorate your cake pops, store them in the fridge so the chocolate doesn’t melt.